Sports Betting Odds: Compare Lines and Learn How to Read Odds

 Teaser bets are a form of parlay wager that excludes moneyline bets.
 In a teaser, the bettor can manipulate a point spread or total within a certain predetermined range in order to improve their odds of winning the bet.
 Naturally, a teaser will pay out less than a conventional parlay because of the greater probability of the bettor coming out on the winning side.

-The one requisite with a teaser bet is that the movement of the line or total must be applied to each team in that parlay.
+The one requirement for a teaser bet is that the line or total movement must apply to each team in that parlay.
 However, it can be applied in different "directions".

 An example of an NBA teaser on a two-team parlay at a new sports betting site that incorporates the above would be the following:

-A futures bet is any bet made for an event which has an outcome that will occur in the future.
-Most future bets involve odds for a team to win a championship or division, but there are other futures wagers available for various sports.
+A futures bet is any bet made on an event that has an outcome that will occur in the future.
+Most futures bets involve odds for a team to win a championship or division, but there are other futures wagers available for various sports.
 In golf, for example, a bettor can wager on a golfer finishing in the Top 10, Top 20, or Top 30 of a future tournament.

 Futures odds are set by an oddsmaker based on the potential outcomes.